Tom Hanks’ Contemptuous CES Keynote Goes Viral, A Decade Later

-A video of Tom Hanks promoting Sony at an International CES keynote in 2009- in which he appeared to be trolling the comedy and trashing his pre-written script- suddenly went viral this week, more than 10 years after the fact.
+A video of Tom Hanks promoting Sony at an International CES keynote in 2009 — in which he appeared to be trolling the comedy and trashing his pre-written script — suddenly went viral this week, more than 10 years after the fact.

 At the annual electronics industry confab, held every January in Las Vegas, major consumer electronics companies often hire celebrities to participate in their keynote presentations.
-Sony, as an electronics conglomerate that also owns a movie studio, will often bring out the stars of upcoming Sony movies, and that’s what happened in 2009, when Hanks was promoting his movie Angels & Demons, which was scheduled for release the following May.
+Sony, as an electronics conglomerate that also owns a movie studio, will often bring out the stars of upcoming Sony movies.
+That’s what happened in 2009, when Hanks was promoting his movie Angels & Demons, which was scheduled for release the following May.

-In the full 12-minute speech, which remains on GameSpot’s YouTube channel, Hanks mocked Gary Shapiro, the head of CES producer the Consumer Technology Association, and also commented on the script that had been written for him.
-He also joked that he was there because of “Betamax regret,” a joke about the Sony-backed technology that lost a format war to VHS in the 1980s.
+In the full 12-minute speech, which remains on GameSpot’s YouTube channel, Hanks mocked Gary Shapiro, the head of CES and producer of the Consumer Technology Association, and also commented on the script that had been written for him.
+He joked that he was there because of “Betamax regret,” a joke about the Sony-backed technology that lost a format war to VHS in the 1980s.

 A snippet of the video went viral this week, after it was posted to Twitter by Film Talk Society editor Marcelo J. Pico.
-That video had Hanks mocking the notion, which was in his pre-written text, that he sees the word “Sony” everywhere on film sets, and also heavily implying that his contract for the movie required him to do the CES appearance.
+That video saw Hanks mocking the notion, which was in his pre-written text, that he sees the word “Sony” everywhere on film sets.
+He also heavily implied that his contract for the movie required him to do the CES appearance.

 Celebrate the 10th anniversary of Tom Hanks refusing to take his Sony CES 2009 hosting duties seriously https://t.co/WSF3IxaZHx pic.twitter.com/K5TPVHwptM